alberttheprince/rpemotes-reborn/README.md

 # Menu Customization

-In the appropiately named `config.lua` file, server owners can set the MenuTitle or simply leave it blank.
+In the`config.lua` file, server owners can set the MenuTitle or simply leave it blank.
 Ideally, this should be 11 characters or less without any spaces.
-You can also set the font, whether or not you want an outline and the MenuPosition.
-The available fonts are as followed:
+You can also set the font and decide whether or not you want an outline and MenuPosition.
+The available fonts are as follows:

 ```lua
     -- 0 : Chalet London